badfun/custom-post-type-auto-menu/README.md

 will be added automatically.
 This is useful for simplifying things for clients who may not be comfortable adding items to menus.
 Or for sites that have a large number of custom post type additions, such as products.

-The plugin now supports multiple custom post types.
+The plugin is also available in the WordPress plugin repository: http://wordpress.org/plugins/custom-post-type-auto-menu/

 ## Installation